TV Entertainment Centers

 After

-From the second-floor landing, the wall reads just as well in the other direction.
-The geometric pendant chandelier hanging in the stairwell now has a backdrop worthy of it — the deep black grid gives the metalwork something to contrast against, and the whole entry feels like it was designed this way from the beginning.
-Which, for Devin's family moving into Middlebourne, it now effectively was.
+From the second-floor landing, the wall works just as hard in the other direction.
+The geometric pendant chandelier hanging in the stairwell finally has a backdrop worthy of it.
+The metalwork stands out against the deep black grid, and the whole entry feels like it was designed this way from the start.
+For Devin's family moving into Middlebourne, it now effectively was.

 After: TV Entertainment Centers by AVP Construction JAX in Middlebourne, St. Johns, FL